rudnitski/streaming-grocery-cursor/README.md

 ## Rate Limiting

-The OpenAI GPT-4o realtime model has rate limits.
+The OpenAI Realtime API has rate limits.
 If you encounter rate limiting:

 - Wait for the specified time shown in the error message
 - Consider reducing the frequency of requests